 Another note is to store the frosting in the fridge if you're not using it right away.
 If you do this, then you may need to let it thaw a bit on the counter to make it spreadable before frosting the vegan funfetti cake.

-When it comes to the main ingredient of this entire strawberry oatmeal cake recipe—-the flour, I enjoy using Bob’s Red Mill Unbleached White All-Purpose Flour, which is ideal for all kinds of baking, including this one.
+When it comes to the main ingredient of this entire funfetti cake recipe—-the flour, I enjoy using Bob’s Red Mill Unbleached White All-Purpose Flour, which is ideal for all kinds of baking, including this one.